-If you are like me and don’t like as much unpredictability in your furniture painting, Milk paint might not be a good option for you.
+If you are like me and don’t like the unpredictability in your furniture painting, milk paint might not be a good option for you.

 Milk paint will also require a topcoat.

-Painting Furniture with Spray Paint
+Painting Laminate Furniture

 We suggest to overbuy and return what you don’t use.

-There is nothing more frustrating than to be right in the middle of a project and run out of paint.
+There is nothing more frustrating than to be right in the middle of a project and run out of paint!

 Painting Metal Furniture

 When painting metal furniture you need to select a paint that is specifically for metal.

 Painting Upholstered Furniture

 There are a couple different options when selecting paint for upholstered furniture.